NORTH AMERICA:

 Whether you’re looking to restrict PDF editing, copying, screen shots, printing, or opening, the overarching message of this guide should be clear.

 Password-based protection systems are not secure.
 It’s trivial to remove PDF editing restrictions without a permissions password so there is no point in applying them to begin with.
-They are as effective as adding a watermark that says “Do not edit, copy, or print this PDF document”.
+They are as effective as adding a watermark that says “Do not copy, edit, or print this PDF document”.
 Note that a watermark added with Adobe Acrobat or a similar PDF Editor can also be removed in a single action so it does not provide any protection either.

 PDF DRM software like Locklizard will give you more security, more control, and the ability to stop sharing, piracy, and leaks.
 As well as restricting PDF access and use without using useless passwords, you get the added benefit of permanent and dynamic watermarks, document expiry and revocation, device and location locking, tracking, and much more.